About a year ago in the start of 2017, I embarked on a series of small power electronics

 higher overall capacity?

-5mA for moon-light mode with a Cree XHP50B
+around 5mA for moon-light mode with a Cree XHP50.2 LED

-- True Constant Current control, no PWM flickering, 1024
+- True Constant Current control No PWM flickering

 linearly-spaced brightness levels